 Having control at the start of round two is important, because round two offers the player in control a choice from the following three options:

-If the player chooses Neither, the rounds remain normal for the rest of the game.
-If the player chooses either the Puzzle Round or the Question Round, round four will be the round not chosen.
+If the player chooses either the Puzzle Round or the Question Round, round four will be the other round.

 The remaining sections cover scrambles, the game's categories, the levels, the four question types, the bonus round, the commands, and misbehavior for the game.